Structure-based Drug Design with Equivariant Diffusion Models: Extended results

+Here we discuss the advantages and disadvantages of coarse-grained $C_\alpha$ protein representations as context for the generative model.
+Table~\ref{tab:ca_models} shows that full-atom models outperform their coarse-grained counterparts on the Vina metric, which is the only reported metric that captures interactions with the protein.
+Ligand-centric metrics do not seem to depend on the protein representation as could be expected.
+The main advantage of the $C_\alpha$ models is their significantly faster training and inference time, a fact we made use of during model development for fine-tuning and preliminary analyses.

-Here we discuss an alternative way of using QuickVina for assessing the quality of the conditional generation procedure besides its \textit{in silico} docking score.
-We compare the generated raw conformations (before force-field relaxation) to the best scoring QuickVina docking pose and plot the distribution of resulting RMSD values in Figures~\ref{fig:crossdock_rmsd} and \ref{fig:moad_rmsd}.
+To further demonstrate the limitations of the coarse-grained models, we compare the generated raw conformations to the best scoring QuickVina docking pose after re-docking and plot the distribution of resulting RMSD values in Figure~\ref{fig:qvina_rmsd}.
 As a baseline, the procedure is repeated for RDKit conformers of the same molecules with identical center of mass.
-For a large percentage of molecules generated by the all-atom CrossDocked model, QuickVina agrees with the predicted bound conformations, leaving them almost unchanged (RMSD below \SI{2}{\angstrom}).
-This demonstrates successful conditioning on the given protein pockets.
+For a large percentage of molecules generated by the all-atom models, QuickVina agrees with the predicted bound conformations, leaving them almost unchanged (RMSD below \SI{2}{\angstrom}).
+This demonstrates successful conditioning on the geometry of the given protein pockets.
 For the $C_\alpha$-only models results are less convincing.
-They produce poses that only slightly improve upon conformers lacking pocket-context.
+They produce poses that barely improve upon conformers lacking pocket-context.
 Likely, this is caused by atomic clashes with the proteins' side chains that QuickVina needs to resolve.
-Notably, however, there is a clear enrichment of molecules with less than \SI{3}{\angstrom} RMSD for both conditional models (Binding MOAD and CrossDocked) showing the advantage over unconditional conformer generation.